Answer: Shoe grounders use the conductivity of carbon (the black part) to bring electrons to the ground.

 3. Testing Shoe Grounders

 Shoe grounders should be worn and tested regularly if many people are working near electronics frequently.
 A charge can build up on clothes, skin, the floor, and tables causing unexplained machine shutdowns and device failures.
-One study[1] conducted in the 1980s found that as much as 75% of their unknown device failures were attributable to ESD.
+O

 To test shoe grounders, you would typically use a tester with a single metal plate.